-Vital Benefits of Dry Eyes Acupuncture Treatment
+Vital Benefits of Acupuncture for Dry Eyes

 Dry eyes occur when your tears cannot provide enough lubrication for your eyes.
 Tears may become inadequate for many reasons, including the eye’s inability to produce enough tears or if the tears are of low quality.
 Tear instability may lead to inflammation or damage of the eye’s surface.